translate/translate/docs/commands/pofilter_tests.rst

 tabs
 ----

-checks whether tabs are consistent between the two strings
+Checks whether tabs are consistent between the two strings

 Counts the number of ``\t`` tab markers and reports an error if they differ.